glFusion/evlist/README.md

     Number of characters (width) of the centerblock.

-QUIRKS AND ISSUES
+#QUIRKS AND ISSUES
-The selected starting date for a repeating event is always used, even if it would normally not be included.
+*The selected starting date for a repeating event is always used, even if it would normally not be included.
 For example, creating an event to occur every third Tuesday, but selecting a Monday as the start date, causes the event to occur on that Monday as well as the following Tuesdays.

-When the JSON calendar is used the Mootools tooltip is not working except on the first calendar viewed.
+*When the JSON calendar is used:
+**the Mootools tooltip is not working except on the first calendar viewed.
 The normal browser hover style is used to show event information when hovering over an event title.
+**the date selector always defaults to the date first viewed.